cucumber/docs/content/docs/cucumber/mocking-and-stubbing-with-cucumber.md

 ## RSpec 2.x

 Starting with Cucumber 0.8.4, you can use all of RSpec's supported mocking frameworks (RSpec, Mocha, RR, Flexmock).
-Just `require 'cucumber/rspec/doubles'` ([test-double](http://www.martinfowler.com/bliki/TestDouble.html) is a more generic term than mocks and stubs).
+Use `require 'cucumber/rspec/doubles'` ([test-double](http://www.martinfowler.com/bliki/TestDouble.html) is a more generic term than mocks and stubs).

 Perhaps place your stub action within a block as below: